joehunterdev/react-pdf-cv/README.md

 # 📄 React PDF CV Generator

 A customizable PDF document using React components.
 Good if you're looking to code and want a quick start to react-pdf.
-I've scraped [my website using](https://joehunter.es) a html first approach as it best suits my needs but of course could be hooked into your CMS or repurposed.
+Pulls content from [my website](https://joehunter.es) with a html first approach as it best suited my needs but of course could be hooked into your CMS or re-purposed.
+[Demo Here}(https://joehunter.dev/react-pdf-cv/)

 ## 🚀 Features